Malanche/escpospp/README.md

     cmake ../

 You will need [libusb](http://libusb.info/), but that is the only dependency (at least in linux, no proprietary drivers are required when testing with a TM-T20II).

+If you are using g++, then it is enough to type `make` to build the library.

 ### Example usage